-Across the globe, researchers are looking for ways to reduce the spread of COVID-19, as well as variants of the SARS-CoV-2 virus that may spread the disease more easily.
+Across the globe, researchers are looking for ways to monitor and reduce the spread of COVID-19, as well as variants of the SARS-CoV-2 virus.

 They’ve found that wastewater, or sewage, can help public officials better understand the extent of infections in communities and complement existing surveillance where clinical testing is underutilized or unavailable.

 Working with the U of M Genomics Center